dirge1/GSA_segmented/README.md

 # GSA_segmented
 This is the source code of the paper "Comparison of global sensitivity analysis methods for a fire spread model with a segmented characteristic".
 In this work, Sobol index, mutual information, delta index and PAWN index are compared.

+Highlights:
+• The effect of segmented characteristics on GSA is explored by a fire spread model.

+• Four GSA methods give different importance rankings during the transition region.

+• The Sobol index yields a radical importance ranking.

+• Analysts should choose GSA methods carefully according to their practical purpose.

 Paper link: https://www.sciencedirect.com/science/article/pii/S0378475424004014

 ![image](https://github.com/dirge1/GSA_segmented/blob/main/GSA_result.png)